futuredapp/Monkey-Madness/README.md

 5. Monkey will furiously tap screen and try to crash your app
 6. You see results of all tests, if monkey crashed your app, crash log is saved to desktop

-Example: "adb_testloop 10 5000" - will start 10 consecutive tests each with 5000 events and random seed, if app crash, logs will be on desktop
+Example: `adb_testloop 10 5000` - will start 10 consecutive tests each with 5000 events and random seed, if app crash, logs will be on desktop

 #####adb_killmonkey - stop Monkey Madness
 1. Use adb_killmonkey